 A pre-tax deduction occurs when an employer deducts money from an employee’s paycheck to cover the cost of benefits before deducting money to cover taxes.

-When an employee pays for benefits like health insurance with pre-tax dollars, the deduction is deducted from their gross income before taxes.
+Employees who pay for benefits like health insurance with pre-tax dollars deduct the deduction from their gross income before taxes.

 What’s the Difference Between Pre-Tax and After-Tax Deductions?